RERobbins/mids-1D-Richard-Robbins/README.md

 rerobbins@basics:~$
 ```

 + The bash shell script `project.sh` which is included in this repository contains my solution to the challenge task.
 It is intended to be placed in the root directory of the sample site and invoked from the command line as `./project.sh > index.html`  That script renames files that include non-ASCII characters in their names using the `iconv` command which is included in the Ubuntu distribution.
+I use the `iconv` transliteration feaure to remove accents, split ligatures and do many other generic transliterations.
+So, for example, the filename `Gráfico de dos funciones 01.jpg` becomes `Grafico de dos funciones 01.jpg`.
 It then creates the requisite `index.html` file, relying, in part on `HERE-docs` and makes use of loops and conditions.